 - The Ace: Good at everything, explain to him the rules of any game, he will learn them quickly and beat you, easily.
 The ego this gives him is rather large, but it's eventually deconstructed when he begins to realize there's Always Someone Better.

 - Affably Evil: Becomes a caring Well-Intentioned Extremist by the end of his arc.

 - Ain't Too Proud to Beg: Perhaps one of the most dignified examples.
 He comes very close to kneeling before Palm to ask for her help in finding Komugi before she stops him, her chimera half unable to bear the sight of the king brought so low.

 - All Your Powers Combined: After consuming Youpi and Pouf's bodies Meruem gains more refined and powerful versions of their abilities.
-From Youpi's side he gains the ability to grow wings which allow him to travel faster then his Royal Guard (it's stated that, form where they where, it would take 15 minutes to reach the palace.
+From Youpi's side he gains the ability to grow wings which allow him to travel faster than his Royal Guard (it's stated that, form where they where, it would take 15 minutes to reach the palace.
 For Meruem it only took 5) and a more controlled and concentrated version of his rage blast powers.
-From Pouf's he gains his own version of Spiritual Message by dispersing his Aura which allows is so powerful it allows him to read peoples minds.
+From Pouf's he gains his own version of Spiritual Message by dispersing his Aura which is so powerful it allows him to read peoples minds.